Adrianalcr/Api-Github-teste/README.md

 # API Github test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed in the ReactJS.
+The goal was to create an application that searches for profiles on github.

 ## Available Scripts